If you’re a parent of a boy, whether you like it or not, he is going to someday reach puberty.

 Whoah!
 I know that sounds young but for the first couple of years, the changes are all hidden inside.

-Which means that you won’t usually start to see any physical changes to your son’s body until he is 12 to 13 years (+ or – a few years).
+This means that you won’t usually start to see any physical changes to your son’s body until he is 12 to 13 years (+ or – a few years).
 Two years later than it is for girls.

 So what should you be looking out for?